aidatorajiro/Notto/README.md

 # Notto
-This is notes for problems on *Category for the Working Mathematician* by S. Mac Lane.
+This is notes for problems on *Categories for the Working Mathematician* by S. Mac Lane.